Nilongg/RTask/README.md

 # Task managament app "Rtask"
 A web based task managament app developed using React👾

-# !Note!
+# Note‼️
-The backend is not implemented by me and i do not own the code!
+- The backend is not implemented by me and i do not own the code!
-There are no modifications done to the backend code.
+- There are no modifications done to the backend code.

 # Installation 🤖
 - Use releases.